-Alicia Phillips Mandaville is the vice president for Global Programs.
+Alicia Phillips Mandaville is vice president for Global Programs and COVID recovery operations.
 She joins IREX with two decades of international development experience in the public, private, and nonprofit sectors.
 Her career has pioneered new thinking and tools at the intersections of governance, economic development, and technology.

 She was most recently the vice president for Global Development Policy and Learning at InterAction, where she was responsible for leading the coalition’s congressional advocacy team, as well as establishing and managing research teams with diverse portfolios ranging from innovative finance, to disinformation, open data, and closing space for civil society.
 Prior to that, Alicia was part of the early executive team at tech startup Amida Technology Solutions where she built out new lines of business and expanded the company from exclusively health data reconciliation services to include custom applications and products for international economic and social impact work.

 Prior to that, she spent nine years in US public service, ultimately serving as the chief strategy officer at the Millennium Challenge Corporation (MCC).
 At the same agency, she managed both the data-driven tools and qualitative research the agency relied on to allocate billions of dollars for investments in infrastructure, agriculture, health, and other economic development programs around the world.
 This specifically included developing research methods to assess and monitor country governance and human rights, economic growth, and development aid effectiveness.
 She also revised MCC’s in-country public consultation process and created the US government's first public policy paper on operationalizing country ownership.
 In 2009, Alicia was detailed to the office of the Deputy Secretary of State as a senior development advisor for the first Quadrennial Diplomacy and Development Review.